This post looks at why your uninterruptible power supply may need a backup generator, and how to set up a matched UPS-generator pair.

 The standby generator should be prepared to ensure that it responds as quickly as possible to any start signal.
 The engine should be kept warm with a mains-powered engine water heater (sometimes called a jacket heater), while a trickle charger should keep the UPS battery fully charged.

 Compatibility between backup generators and UPS power systems is also important.
-The backup generator’s frequency range may exceed the uninterruptible power supplies capabilities and, in the worst case, UPS power system synchronisation may not be possible.
+The backup generator’s frequency range may exceed the uninterruptible power supplies capabilities and, in the worst case, the UPS power systems synchronisation may not be possible.
 This could be either because the generator frequency is outside limits or it is varying too quickly for the uninterruptible power supply to follow without subjecting the load to risk.

 The safest, most reliable and ultimately most cost-effective way of specifying and achieving a well-matched generator/UPS power supply pair is to discuss your requirements with a UPS supplier that has the experience and the products to assemble the right package.
-KUP, for example, supply both uninterruptible power supplies and backup generators, and is well placed to bring them together into integrated UPS solutions with assured interoperability.
+KUP, for example, supply both uninterruptible power supplies and backup generators and is well placed to bring them together into integrated UPS solutions with assured interoperability.
 KUP can also advise on related issues such as UPS generator sizing and neutral conductor switching.